JohannesKonings/test-aws-dynamodb-athena-tf/README.md

 :warning: Don't forget to destroy after testing.
 Kinesis Data Streams has [costs](https://aws.amazon.com/kinesis/data-streams/pricing/) per hour

-:warning: policicies are not at the least privileges

 ## serverless.tf

  The [lambdas](./terraform/lambda.tf) are created with a module from [https://serverless.tf/](https://serverless.tf/)